rsaryev/auto-copilot-cli/README.md

 # Refactor code
 $ copilot -r <file>

+# Refactor code with prompt
+$ copilot -r ./server.js -p "transform server.js to use typescript"

 # Rename all files in the current directory to lowercase
 $ copilot "rename files in the current directory to lowercase"